CleanCLIP: Mitigating Data Poisoning Attacks in Multimodal Contrastive Learning: Ablations

 We evaluate the impact of varying the pretraining dataset size on the attack success rate of the backdoor defense methods.
 To do so, we pretrain three separate CLIP models with 1500 BadNet poisoned examples with varying amount of clean image-text data $\{500K, 1.5M, 3M\}$ from CC3M dataset.
 Post-pretraining, we finetune the poisoned models using the unsupervised finetuning, CleanCLIP, and supervised finetuning frameworks.
 We use the finetuning settings as in \S \ref{exp:num_backdoor}, and report our results in Table \ref{exp_table:ablation_pretraining_size}.

 Since the number of the poisoned examples is fixed, increasing the amount of the pretraining data reducing the poisoning ratio.
 Firstly, we find that the attack success rate of the BadNet attack is high $\sim 99\%$ across the varying amount of the pretraining data i.e., the poisoning ratio.
 Secondly, we observe that the attack success rate of the model after unsupervised finetuning, CleanCLIP, reduces as the poisoning ratio reduces.
 Our observation hints at the ability of CleanCLIP to mitigate the data poisoning is affected by the poisoning ratio, corroborating our findings from the previous experiment \S \ref{exp:num_backdoor}.
+We attribute the $24.66\%$ ASR value to the higher poisoning ratio, i.e., 1500 poisons in the dataset of size 500K.
+In Table \ref{exp_table:ablation_pretraining_size}, we studied the behaviour by fixing $\lambda_2 = 1$, which may be suboptimal at higher poisoning ratios.
+We found that increasing $\lambda_2$ = 8 reduces ASR from 24.6\% to 14\% while maintaining clean accuracy.
 Finally, we find that supervised finetuning is not affected by the amount of the pretraining data, and achieves lower attack success rates $\sim 0\%$ across varying poisoning ratios.